Tips for Pruning in Winter and Early Spring

 |Crape myrtle||Late winter||Wherever the plant is not totally winter-hardy, cut off winter-killed wood or cut the whole plant to the ground.
 Little pruning is needed where this plant is cold-hardy.|

 Some hydrangea are NOT pruned in late winter.
-To avoid cutting off blooms, see our guide to pruning hydrangea varieties.
+To avoid cutting off future flower buds, see our guide to pruning hydrangea varieties.

 |Smoke bush||Late winter or early spring, before growth begins||Needs little pruning unless you grow it for its purple leaves rather than for its flowers.
 In this case, prune severely to stimulate vigorous new growth each spring.|